gautamvira/StackingOptimizers/README.md

 # StackingOptimizers
 Testing a combination of optimizers for neural networks for better convergence and generalization.
+Final results suggest that combining Adam and SGD with momentum during the training phase provide better scores.